nasa/ow_autonomy/ow_plexil/README.md

       `atacama_y1a.launch`, `europa_terminator_workspace.launch`,
       `europa_test_dem.launch`.

-2. Next start the Plexil node.
-Starting the Plexil node always runs a PLEXIL plan.
-The simplest version is:
+2. Next launch the desired executive.
+For OceanWATERS:

+   `roslaunch ow_plexil ow_exec.launch`

+   For OWLAT:

-   `roslaunch ow_plexil plexil_node.launch`
+   `roslaunch ow_plexil owlat_exec.launch`

+   NOTE: only one of these may be launched at a time.

+   You will be prompted for a plan to execute.
+This must be a `.plx` file
+	 that exists in `<ow_workspace>/devel/etc/plexil`.

+   NOTE: you must select a plan that is valid for the given testbed.
+An OWLAT plan will not run with OceanWATERS, or vice versa -- the executive node will crash.

-   This invocation loads the default PLEXIL plan, `Demo.plx`.
-A specific plan may be run by adding it to the command line, e.g.
+   Optionally, a plan may be specified on the command line, e.g.

-   `roslaunch ow_plexil plexil_node.launch plan:=ReferenceMission1.plx`
+   `roslaunch ow_plexil ow_exec.launch plan:=ReferenceMission1.plx`

-   The argument given to the `plan` parameter must be a file found in :

-   `<ow_workspace>/devel/etc/plexil`

    See `plans/README.md` for a description of the PLEXIL plans.